Thomas Haden Church: Career

 He has since appeared in films such as Idiocracy, done voice-over work on films such as Over the Hedge and starred in one of AMC's highest rated television productions, Broken Trail, with Robert Duvall, in 2006, for which he won an Emmy.
 In 2007, he appeared as the villain Sandman in Sam Raimi's Spider-Man 3 starring Tobey Maguire and Kirsten Dunst.
 He received praise for his portrayal of the character.
-Although he was not present on set he lent his voice to Sandman (digitally created) for the Marvel Cinematic Universe (MCU) film Spider-Man: No Way Home, released in 2021 and linked both the Raimi and Marc Webb franchises to the MCU.
+Although he was not present on set he lent his voice to Sandman (digitally created) for the Marvel Cinematic Universe (MCU) film Spider-Man: No Way Home, which was released in 2021 and linked both the Raimi and Marc Webb franchises to the MCU.
 Archival footage from Spider-Man 3 was used to show his human form at the end of the film where Jon Watts provided the motion-capture for Sandman.

 In 2005, he was invited to join the Academy of Motion Picture Arts and Sciences.
 In October 2008, Church appeared as "Joe Six-Pack" in a video on funnyordie.com, challenging Joe the Plumber to a beer-drinking contest.
 Church starred in the FEARnet webseries, Zombie Roadkill, alongside David Dorfman.
 He also appeared in the HBO original series Divorce.

 In December 2021, it was announced that Church will star alongside Toni Collette and Anna Faris in the comedy film The Estate, directed by Dean Craig.

+In March 2023, he played Lloyd in Acidman.

 Personal life

-Church lives on his 2000 acre ranch in Kerrville, Texas.
+Church lives on his 2000 acre ranch near Kerrville, Texas and also owns a ranch near Lost Maples State Natural Area in the Texas Hill Country.
 During the filming of Divorce, he rented a house in New Rochelle, New York.
 He has two children from a former relationship with Mia Zottoli.
 Church has never married.
 Church's father, Carl, died in 2008, and his stepfather, George, died in 2012.